JW-abc123/Datathon-TM-210-/README.md

 : academic report

-: data exploration+analysis file
+: data exploration+analysis file (show all analysis and pattern found)

 : baseline classifier to show all model that are trained based on cleaned data

 : xgb_opt.json for optimized model only

-: trained model weights
+: data_training.py for code that are used to train the model

 : inference file